ceph/ceph/docs/README.rst

 Test Suites
 ===========

-Most of the current teuthology test suite execution scripts automatically download their tests from the master branch of the appropriate github repository.
-People who want to run experimental test suites usually modify the download method in the ``teuthology/task`` script to use some other branch or repository.
-This should be generalized in later teuthology releases.
-Teuthology QA suites can be found in ``src/ceph-qa-suite``.
-Make sure that this directory exists in your source tree before running the test suites.

 Each suite name is determined by the name of the directory in ``ceph-qa-suite`` that contains that suite.
 The directory contains subdirectories and yaml files, which, when assembled, produce valid tests that can be run.
 The test suite